-alignment and programmable digital test pattern generation.
+clock and data alignment and programmable digital test pattern generation.
 The available digital test patterns include built-in deterministic and pseudorandom patterns, along with custom user-defined test patterns entered via the serial port interface (SPI).

-The AD9257 is available in an RoHS-compliant, 64-lead LFCSP.
-It is specified over the industrial temperature range of $-40^{\circ}$ C to $+85^{\circ}$ C. This product is protected by a U.S. patent.
+The AD9637 is available in a RoHS-compliant, 64-lead LFCSP.
+It is specified over the industrial temperature range of -40° C to $+85^{\circ}$ C. This product is protected by a U.S. patent.